ertanturan/Unity-Advanced-PlayerPrefs/README.md

 ## Features
 Save and Load ; float, string, int, Vector3 and Quaternion by key.

-## Restrictions
-The tool works only while the Application is playing.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.